-*Note: As the team learns more about the project details, additional duties and roles may be assigned, or changed with unanimous agreement of the team.
+*Note: Additional duties and roles may be assigned, or changed with unanimous agreement of the team.
 Other duties will be discussed in mandatory meetings.

 Communication

 The primary and official form of communication will occur through Microsoft Teams where group discussions, documentation, and file sharing will occur.
 Official communication with Dr. McConomy, sponsors, faculty advisor, or other mentors should primarily be done through email with all the team members CC’d onto the email.
 Team members should have Microsoft Teams and email notifications enabled on their phone or computer and should aim to respond within 8 hours on weekdays and 24 hours on weekends.
 If no response is received in 24 hours for team members and 72 hours for non-team members, a follow-up email should be sent by the original sender.